gonzimaster/fdf/README.md

 - Add an extra projection
 - Zoom and translate map
 - Rotate map
-- Should create a temporary buffer to save the coordinates of the transformation (for rotation and translation), therefore applying rotation and translation on the original coordinates and not introducing artifacts at every step.
 - Detect key continuosly pressed.

 ## Known bugs